 \subsection{Global properties}

 As outlined above, the sample is composed of 106 galaxies distributed in the MUSE fields.
 Figure \ref{fig:musewide_fields} shows the positions of the galaxies over the GOODS-S and the COSMOS regions.
-The sample galaxies are more concentrated toward fields where the integration time is higher (i.e. MXDF field).
-The number of galaxies in the sample is affected mainly by the degradation in the apparent magnitude of galaxies with the increase of redshift, and the galaxy's angular size which limits the number of bins achieved with a desired S/N and, as a consequence regulates the number of galaxies in the sample.
+The sample galaxies are more concentrated towards fields where the integration time is higher (i.e. the MXDF field).
+The number of galaxies in the sample is affected mainly by the degradation in the apparent magnitude of galaxies with the increase in redshift, and the galaxy's angular size which limits the number of bins achieved with a desired S/N, and as a consequence regulates the number of galaxies in the sample.

 Of the 106 galaxies, the faintest one reaches an apparent magnitude of $\sim$23.6 mag, while the brightest galaxy has a magnitude $\sim$16.6 mag in the HST F160W band.
 Figure \ref{fig:red_mass_sfr} shows the spectroscopic redshift range of the sample, which spans from $\sim$0.1 to $\sim$0.76.
-The sample has a similar number of galaxies between z $\sim$ 0.1 and z $\sim$ 0.6.
+The sample has a similar number of galaxies between z$\sim$0.1 and z$\sim$0.6.
 The redshift distribution presents a clear peak at 0.6 $\leq$ z $\leq$ 0.7, where galaxies have masses $\geq$10$^{9.5}$ M$_{\odot}$.
-The derived stellar masses through SED fitting of the sample ranges from $\sim$ 10$^{7.5}$ M$_{\odot}$ to $10^{11.8} $ M$_{\odot}$ with star formation rates from log$_{10}$(SFR) $\approx$ -3 M$_{\odot}$yr$^{-1}$ to $\approx$ 1.7 M$_{\odot}$yr$^{-1}$.
-The mass distribution presents a broad peak, with a similar number of galaxies between 10$^{9.5}$ M$_{\odot}$ - 10$^{11}$ M$_{\odot}$.
-These population parameters (SFR and stellar masses) were determined with the FAST code as part of the 3D-HST program \citep{2014ApJS..214...24S}, and are listed in Table \ref{tab:sample_table}.
+The derived stellar masses through SED fitting of the sample ranges from $\sim$ 10$^{7.5}$ M$_{\odot}$ to $10^{11.8} $ M$_{\odot}$ with SFRs from log$_{10}$(SFR) $\approx$ -3 M$_{\odot}$yr$^{-1}$ to $\approx$ 1.7 M$_{\odot}$yr$^{-1}$.
+The mass distribution presents a broad peak, with a similar number of galaxies between 10$^{9.5}$ M$_{\odot}$ and 10$^{11}$ M$_{\odot}$.
+These population parameters (SFR and stellar masses) were determined with the FAST code as part of the 3D-HST programme \citep{2014ApJS..214...24S}, and are listed in Table \ref{tab:sample_table}.
 MXDF galaxies represent $\sim$12$\%$ of the sample in number while only covering $\sim$1$\%$ of spatial area.
-MXDF data is much deeper than the other fields, not only allowing to catch more galaxies at higher redshifts but also less massive galaxies at low redshifts (z $\sim$ 0.1-0.3).
+The MXDF data are much deeper than the other fields, not only allowing more galaxies to be caught at higher redshifts, but also less massive galaxies at low redshifts (z $\sim$ 0.1-0.3).